 Effective fluid circulation across the face of the bit is also very important to prevent overheating of the diamonds and matrix material and to prevent the face of the bit from becoming smeared with the rock cuttings (bit balling).

 The major disadvantage of diamond bits is their cost (sometimes ten times more expensive than a similar-sized rock bit).
 There is also no guarantee that these bits will achieve a higher ROP than a correctly selected roller cone bit in the same formation.

 PDC Drilling Bits Type (Polycrystalline Diamond Compact)

 A new generation of bit technology began in 1973 when General Electric Co. introduced the Stratapax drill blank.
-This technology has been licensed to virtually all drill bit manufacturers who now produce their own proprietary PDC (polycrystalline diamond compact) bits.
+This technology has been licensed to virtually all drill bit manufacturers now producing proprietary PDC (polycrystalline diamond compact) bits.
 The names generally applied to these bits are PDC or Stratapax.
-Drill blanks consist of a layer of polycrystalline, man-made diamond, and cemented tungsten carbide produced as an integral blank by a high-temperature, high-pressure technique (Fig. 7).
-The resulting blank has nearly the hardness and greater abrasion resistance of natural diamond and is complemented by the strength and impact resistance of cemented tungsten carbide.
+Drill blanks consist of a layer of polycrystalline, manufactured diamond, and cemented tungsten carbide produced as an integral blank by a high-temperature, high-pressure technique (Fig. 7).
+The resulting blank has nearly the hardness and greater abrasion resistance of natural diamond.
+It is complemented by the strength and impact resistance of cemented tungsten carbide.
 Blanks are used as drag-cutting elements attached to bits for drilling and mining applications (Fig. 8).